Academic Quality & Student Governance

 Stage 6 Publication of final documentation - by 31.12.17

 Major or minor changes to programmes are considered by Academic Programmes Sub-Committee (APSC).
-APSC is made up of academic staff from each of the three schools and meets regularly to review and approve recommendations for changes to programmes, including the approval of new standalone modules.
+APSC is made up of academic staff from each school and meets regularly to review and approve recommendations for changes to programmes, including the approval of new standalone modules.

 Major changes to programmes include: